You want to sponsor a child, but you don’t know where to begin.

 4. Let your kids pick.

-When many of us talk about sponsorship, one of the things we point out is how it has transformed the lives of our biological kids.
+When many of us talk about sponsorship, one of the things we point out is how it has transformed the lives of our kids.
 Our kids have learned caring, sharing and empathy.
 They’ve learned to write letters.
 Sponsorship has piqued their interest in the world around them.

 Give your children ownership in the sponsorship process.
 Let them choose.
 The thought and care they put into that decision just may surprise you.